yezkez10/tp/docs/DeveloperGuide.md

 ### Find Patients or Appointments

 1. Finding patients using their name
     2. Prerequisite: None but good to have some patients in the list.
     3. Test case: `find Alex` <br>
        Expected: Patient list shows only the patients with the name `Alex`.
     4. Test case: `find 01-01-2024` <br>
        Expected: No patients found.
 Error details shown in the status message.
     5. Test case: `find T1234567E` <br>
        Expected: Similar to previous.
 8. Finding patients using their NRIC
     1. Test case: `find_nric T1234567E` <br>
        Expected: Patient list shows the one patient with the given NRIC.
     2. Test case: `find_nric x12356e` <br>
        Expected: No patients found.
 Error details shown in the status message.
 11. Finding appointments
     1. Test case: `find_appt /on 01-01-2024` <br>
        Expected: Appointment list shows all appointments on Jan 01, 2024.
     2. Test case: `find_appt /n Alex` <br>
        Expected: Appointment list shows all appointments for Alex.
     3. Test case: `find_appt /on 02/02/2024`<br>
        Expected: No appointments will be displayed.
 Error details shown in the status message.`

-### Adding a Doctor
-3. Adding a Doctor to the `Doctor` List.

-   1. Prerequisites: Make sure to have the Doctor List Panel on the screen by clicking the Doctors Tab.

-   2. Test case: `add_doctor /n Dr Lee /p 91236789 /e lee@gmail.com /g M /age 30 /a Prince Gearge Park ` <br>
-      Expected: The Doctor will show in the Doctor List in the order of first added to last added.
-Success message will be shown in the output display.

-   3. Test case: `add_doctor`
-      Expected: No Doctor will be added and a error message will be shown at the output display.

-   4. Other incorrect add_doctor commands to try: `add_doctor /n John `, `add_doctor /age 100 `, `...` (where you are missing one of the syntax)<br>
-      Expected: Similar to previous.

-### Deleting a Doctor

-4. Deleting a doctor from `Doctor` list

-    1. Prerequisites: List all doctors by clicking on the Doctors tab.
-At least 1 doctor in the list.
-Use `add_doctor` to add a doctor into the list.

-    2. Test case: `delete_doctor 1`<br>
-       Expected: First doctor is deleted from the list.
-Details of the deleted doctor is shown in the output display.

-    3. Test case: `delete_doctor INDEX` (where INDEX is larger than the number of doctors in the list)<br>
-       Expected: No doctor is deleted.
-Error message `The doctor index provided is invalid` will be shown in the output display.

-    4. Test case: `delete_doctor 0`<br>
-       Expected: No doctor is deleted.
-Error details shown in the output display.

-    5. Other incorrect delete commands to try: `delete_doctor`, `delete_doctor x`, `...` (where x is not a positive integer)<br>
-       Expected: Similar to previous.

-### Adding an Appointment

-5. Deleting an appointment from `Appointment` list

-    1. Prerequisites: At least 1 Doctor and 1 Patient must be present in the clinic records.
-Use `add_doctor` & `add` to add a Doctor and Patient respectively into the clinic records.

-    2. Test case: `appt /for 1 /doc 1 /d x-ray scan /on 02-01-2024 12:00`<br>
-       Expected: An appointment is added to the list.
-Details of the added appointment is shown in the output display.

-    3. Test case: `appt /for 1 /doc 1 /d x-ray scan /on tuesday` (where `DATE_TIME` is invalid)<br>
-       Expected: No appointment is added and an error message will be shown in the output display.

-    4. Test case: `appt`<br>
-       Expected: No appointment is added.
-Error details shown in the output display.

-    5. Other incorrect delete commands to try: `appt /for 0`, `appt /for 1 /on 01-01-2024 12:00`<br>
-       Expected: Similar to previous invalid cases.

-### Deleting an Appointment

-6. Deleting an appointment from `Appointment` list

-    1. Prerequisites: List all appointments by clicking on the Appointments tab and use the `list_appt` command.
-At least 1 appointment in the list.
-Use `appt` to add an appointment into the list.

-    2. Test case: `delete_appt 1`<br>
-       Expected: First appointment is deleted from the list.
-Details of the deleted appointment is shown in the output display.

-    3. Test case: `delete_appt INDEX` (where `INDEX` is larger than the number of appointments in the list)<br>
-       Expected: No appointment is deleted.
-Error message `The appointment index provided is invalid` will be shown in the output display.

-    4. Test case: `delete_appt 0`<br>
-       Expected: No appointment is deleted.
-Error details shown in the output display.

-    5. Other incorrect delete commands to try: `delete_appt`, `delete_appt x`, `...` (where x is not a positive integer)<br>
-       Expected: Similar to previous.

 ### Saving data